 I led an internal team of 8 designers, researchers, and content strategists in creating a unified authentication and identity management experience across all AT&T properities.
-To do this, we had to partner with many parts of the business to coordinate a strategy for merging accounts and standardizing UI.
+To do this, we partnered with many parts of the business on a strategy for merging accounts and standardizing UI.

 In the process, we helped develop a new design language for all AT&T products and integrated tech that uses network data to shortcut password authentication.
 The new experience is in the process of being rolled out.

 Helping support agents make decisions

 During a project centered around new search capabilities at AT&T, my boss and I had the idea to augment call center agents with an assistant that listens in on calls, determines the customer's intent, and presents the agent with suggestions for their next step.

 After building a prototype that was convincing enough to secure executive support, I worked with a team of engineers to develop a functional proof-of-concept.

 Most of our effort went into analyzing call records to identify common intents and training machine learning models based on those intents.
 A recording of the final demo is below.